scale-it/algo-builder/docs/README.md

 * `tests/`: Directory for test files for testing your assets and contracts
 * `algob.config.js`: Algob configuration file

 A `sample-project` is provided for your reference.

 Further information about the `sample-project` can be found [here](/packages/algob/sample-project/README.md)

-## Configuration

-One of the most important files in the project is your configuration file: `algob.config.js`.
-It can contain multiple network configurations and configured accounts.

-Further information about the configuration can be found [here](/docs/algob-config.md).

-## User script execution
-Tasks `algob run` and `algob deploy` can run user-defined code to interact with Algorand blockchain node.
-They do this by loading connection information from `algob.config.js` and executing incremental scripts found in `scripts/`.

-Script execution details can be found [here](/docs/user-script-execution.md).

 ### Checkpoints
 `algob` uses local file system files to version its state.